mvt-proj/mvt-rs/README.md

 }
 ```

-In this case, the URL that the service publishes will be:
+In this case, the service publishes the following URL:

 http://127.0.0.1:5887/tiles/departamentos/{z}/{x}/{y}.pbf

-Can you see all the served layers at:
+You could see all the served layers at:

 http://127.0.0.1:5887/catalog